vercel/next.js/docs/advanced-features/open-telemetry.md

 ## Getting Started

 Next.js supports OpenTelemetry which is platform agnostic.
-You to easily change your observability provider without changing your code.
+You can change your observability provider without changing your code.
 Read [Official OpenTelemetry docs](https://opentelemetry.io/docs/) for more information about OpenTelemetry and how it works.

 Firstly you need to install required packages: